 Are you wondering what Invisalign treatment is really like, and what effect it will have on your day-to-day activities?
 Will it slur your speech?
 Will people know you’re in treatment?
 You’re not alone in your concerns!
 Drs.
-Acton & Maj and our team thought we’d share this list of questions and answers for anyone pondering Invisalign treatment at Cary Family Dental.
+Acton & Gaught and our team thought we’d share this list of questions and answers for anyone pondering Invisalign treatment at Cary Family Dental.

 How exactly does Invisalign work?